ethersphere/swap-swear-and-swindle/README.md

  ///
  /// @param caseId case id

- /// @param serviceId the service id which
+ /// @param serviceId the service id which the witness is request to testimony for.

  /// @param clientAddress client address